tdwg/bdq/tg2/_review/docs/supplement/index.md

 The CORE, DO NOT IMPLEMENT, Immature/Incomplete, and Supplementary tags mark conclusions made about each proposed Test.

-Supplementary tests have been exported to a CSV list of tests and have RDF representations generated with the same tools as the BDQ Core tests, these files are in the [tg2/supplementary/](https://github.com/tdwg/bdq/tree/master/tg2/supplementary) directory of the tdwg/bdq project.
+Supplementary Tests have been exported to a CSV list of tests and have RDF representations generated with the same tools as the BDQ Core Tests, these files are in the [supplement/](../../docs/supplement) directory.

 The tag NEEDS WORK was repeatedly added and removed to issues and was a valuable support for the evaluation of tests in repeated feedback loops of: Frame the description of a test, independently produce validation data and an implementation, run the implementation against the validation data, evaluate cases where the expectations in the validation data differ from the Test results (which could be a defect in the implementation, in the validation data, or a problem in the Test Specification), discuss as a group, make changes as needed, and repeat.